Last updated on December 31st, 2017

 #43.
 Genghis Khan is just the title.
 His real name was Temujin.
-He conquered 12 million square miles of territory between his death in August 18, 1227 and 2006.
+He conquered 12 million square miles of territory before his death on August 18, 1227.
 He was born in 1162.

 #44.
 Prior to 1206, tribes in Mongolia were scattered.
 However, it was Genghis Khan who brought all the tribes together and formed a unified state.
 This had a long-lasting positive impact on the lives of a huge chunk of individuals at the time.

 #45.
 It is estimated that during the time of Genghis Khan, more than 40 million people died due to his campaigns of acquiring other territories.

 #46.
 A giant statue of Genghis Khan riding a horse, forty meters high, was erected in 2008.
 It is the world’s largest equestrian statue, and it cost nearly 4 million USD to build the same.
 Two hundred and fifty tons of stainless steel was used to build the statue which has an elevator to take visitors and tourist to the top of the horse’s head.

 #47.
 The burial site of Genghis Khan is a secret to this day.
 It is said that the burial attendees were killed by the soldier who also killed themselves in an attempt to keep the location of the site a secret, and why this was done is a question till date.